Alcohol and Drug Policies

 (Laws of the Regents 7B Standards of Conduct)

 The University of Colorado does not discriminate on the basis of race, color, national origin, sex, pregnancy, age, disability, creed, religion, sexual orientation, gender identity, gender expression, veteran status, political affiliation, or political philosophy in admission and access to, and treatment and employment in, its educational programs and activities.
-The University takes action to increase ethnic, cultural, and gender diversity, to employ qualified disabled individuals, and to provide equal opportunity to all students and employees.

 The Office of Equity for the University of Colorado Denver | Anschutz Medical Campus